waynedovey/rhsi-edb-vault/README.md

 * Add NetworkPolicies around the `rhsi` namespace.
 * Use more advanced RHSI constructs (AccessGrant, AccessToken) once you are comfortable with the basics.

+## Prerequisites

+- Red Hat Service Interconnect (RHSI) operator installed on both primary and standby clusters.
+  - Either install from OperatorHub in the console, **or**
+  - Apply the manifests in `operators/rhsi-operator/install-rhsi-operator.yaml` on each cluster to install the Skupper/RHSI operator and its CRDs (`skupper.io/Site`, `skupper.io/Connector`, etc.).